 It’s no secret that flight prices fluctuate constantly.
-Have you ever found a great deal on Google Flights just to go back a few hours later to find that the price doubled?
+Have you ever found a great deal on Google Flights just to return a few hours later to find that the price has doubled?
 I think it’s safe to say we’ve all been in that sad situation.

 But a fair question is: why?
 If you decide not to buy dessert at the store but later change your mind and go back for it, you probably won’t pay a premium or get a discount.

 So, what affects flight prices to cause such dramatic variation?
 Most airlines use a pricing system called dynamic pricing.
 This is why the price moves up and down at any given time rather than remaining constant like a product at the store.

 Several factors go into the equation, some of which might seem obvious but others that might surprise you.
 Here, we’ll take a look at these price-influencing factors.
 We’ll also look at some of the secret weapons of frequent travelers to find the best prices, such as Going.com (formerly Scott’s Cheap Flights), Skyscanner, and more.

 - What Affects Flight Prices?

 - 1. Ticket Prices Change With the Season

 - 2. Airlines Price Tickets Based on Oil Prices

 - 3. Airline Tickets Follow the Laws of Demand